phueb/WikiNeighbors/README.md

 ## TODO

-* allow user to enter a pair of words and retrieve similarity
+* add custom words to vocab
 * javascript progressbar when caching vocab

 The similarity matrix is too large to compute in-memory.